 Drunk driving remains a significant problem throughout the country.
 But certain days are more dangerous on the roads than others.
 MoneyGeek analyzed historical data from the U.S. Department of Transportation and the National Highway Traffic Safety Administration (NHTSA) to forecast 2022's most dangerous days, weeks and holidays for driving under the influence (DUI) in the United States.

 - Summer will account for 28% of drunk driving-related fatalities, making it the deadliest season.

-- The week of July 4th is forecasted to be the most deadly in 2022, with 233 expected fatalities.
+- Independence Day week is forecasted to be the most deadly in 2022, with 233 expected fatalities.

-- On New Year's Day, the drunk driving-related deaths spike 116% above the baseline average, making it the most dangerous holiday of the year when it comes to drunk driving.
+- On New Year's Day, drunk driving-related deaths spike 116% above the baseline average, making it the most dangerous holiday of the year for drunk driving.

 - 61% of drunk driving-related fatalities happen on the weekends (Friday through Sunday).